fluent/fluentd-docs-gitbook/articles/logs-to-sematext.md

 ## Set Up rsyslogd

-In the final step, configure forwarding the logs from your rsyslogd to Fluentd.
+Finally, configure forwarding logs from your rsyslogd to Fluentd.
 Please add the following line to your `/etc/rsyslog.conf`, and restart `rsyslog`.
 This will forward your local syslog to Fluentd, and Fluentd will forward the logs to Sematext.